 Indiana short term health insurance plans can be purchased at extremely affordable rates.
 Temporary medical coverage is perfect for persons that are between jobs, laid off, graduating college or school, on COBRA, an early retiree or waiting for Medicare eligibility.
 You can easily fill a gap with a very inexpensive policy.

 Policies are cheap and extremely flexible by allowing you to cancel coverage at any time.
 UnitedHealthcare and other carriers have extensive provider networks that also allow you to choose from most doctors and hospitals in the state.
 Among the largest carriers, they offer the best combination of price and benefits.
+National General, a smaller company, offers several riders that can reduce out-of-pocket expenses from deductibles and coinsurance.

 Temporary Plan Details

 These types of policies are normally purchased for periods of time between 30 days and 12 months.
-If you need coverage longer or for a defined time period, you may have to answer additional medical questions and possibly change to a different type of policy.
+If you need coverage longer or for a defined time period, you may be required to answer additional medical questions, and possibly change to a different type of policy.
 Illnesses and accidents are always covered.
 But unlike more permanent options, dental, preventive and vision expenses are either subject to a deductible or not covered without a rider.
-As a result of recent legislative changes in 2017 and 2018, plans can only be issued for a maximum length of three months, although four consecutive plans can be purchased at the same tie, providing one year of coverage.
+As a result of recent legislative changes in 2017 and 2018, plans can only be issued for a maximum length of three months, although four consecutive plans can be purchased at the same time, providing one year of coverage.
 Before coverage terminates, additional coverage can be offered, subject to medical underwriting.

 Typically, a Blue Cross (partner company is utilized) or UHC short term policy is approved within 24-48 hours.
 In some instances, a policy is approved within an hour of the application being completed.
 A discount is applied when the entire premium is paid, instead of payments each month.
 Deductible options range from $500 to $10,000, and several riders can be added to enhance the office visit and prescription drug benefits.
 Deductibles can be applied "per claim" or "per policy period."
+Since reaching your deductible and maximum out-of-pocket expense limit are unlikely, rates are much lower than an unsubsidized Marketplace plan.
+However, prescription drug benefits are often limited or capped.
+Thus, a chronic illness may result in high out-of-pocket drug costs.

 For a single child under the age of 19, Assurant was previously one of the few companies that offered benefits.
 However, most ST companies now offer "child only" policies, and of course, rates are very low since claims are rarely submitted.
 Policies are offered until you reach age 65.
 At that time, most persons are eligible for Medicare.
-"Guarantee Issue"options are also offered, although rates are higher and of course, pre-existing conditions are not covered.
+"Guarantee Issue" options are also offered, although rates are higher, and of course, pre-existing conditions are not covered.

 Plan benefits include doctor office visits, prescriptions, emergency room services, inpatient and outpatient procedures and major medical expenses.
 By using Network providers, you’ll receive “repricing discounts” that can reduce your out of pocket expenses.
 On a larger claim, you can easily save thousands of dollars.
 And proof of coverage can be easily verified.